 • Temperature spikes: If temperature monitoring tools show sudden temperature spikes in the CPU, and the temperature exceeds normal operating ranges and continues to fluctuate, it suggests that your CPU may be throttling.

-• Inconsistent clock speeds: If the same tools display CPU clock speeds inconsistent or fluctuating, it may also be a sign of throttling, as it involves the dynamic adjustment of clock speeds.
+• Inconsistent clock speeds: If the same tools display CPU clock speeds inconsistent or fluctuating, it may also be a sign of heat regulation, as it involves the dynamic adjustment of clock speeds.

 • Performance benchmark discrepancies: Benchmarking tools may reveal lower-than-expected performance results, signaling that the CPU is not operating at its optimal clock speed due to throttling.